-- Linux shell script usage: sudo fastboot\imx\flashall.sh <option> - Windows batch script usage: fastboot imx flashall.bat <option>
+- Linux shell script usage: sudo fastboot imx flashall.sh <option> - Windows batch script usage: fastboot imx flashall.bat <option>

 '''

 Options:

+Displays this help message

 -h

-Displays this help message

 -f soc name

 Flashes the Android image file with soc name

+Only flashes the image to slot a

 -a

-Only flashes the image to slot a

 -b

 Only flashes the image to slot b

+-c card size

 Optional setting: 28

--c card size

 If it is not set, use partition-table.img (default).

-If it is set to 28, use partition-table-28GB.img for 32 GB SD card.
+If it is set to 28, use partition-table-28GB.img for 32

+GB SD card.

-Make sure that the corresponding file exists on your platform.
+Make sure that the corresponding file exists on your

+platform.

 Flashes the Cortex-M4 image.

--u uboot feature Flashes U-Boot or SPL&bootloader images with "uboot feature" in their names.
+-u uboot feature Flashes U-Boot or SPL&bootloader images with

+"uboot feature" in their names.
 For QXP CO revision please use -u cO.

-For Android Automative:
+For Android Automotive:

 Only dual-bootloader feature is supported.
-By default, SPL&bootloader
+By

-image is flashed.
+default, SPL&bootloader image is flashed.

-For i.MX 8QuadXPlus C0 revision, use the -u c0 parameter.
+For i.MX 8QuadXPlus C0 revision, use the -u c0

+parameter.

--d dtb feature Flashes dtbo, vbmeta, and recovery image file with "dtb feature" in their
+-d dtb feature Flashes dtbo, vbmeta, and recovery image file with

-names.
+"dtb feature" in their names.

-If it is not set, use the default dtbo, vbmeta, and recovery image.
+If it is not set, use the default dtbo, vbmeta, and

+recovery image.

 Erases user data after all image files are flashed.

--0
+-e

 -1

 Locks the device after all image files are flashed.

+-D directory

 Directory of images.

--D directory

-If this script is execute in the directory of the images, it does not need to
+If this script is execute in the directory of the images,

-use this option.
+it does not need to use this option.

+-s ser num

 Serial number of the board.

--s ser num

-If only one board connected to computer, it does not need to use this option
+If only one board is connected to computer, it does not

+need to use this option

 '''

 - -f option is mandatory.
-SoC name can be imx8qm or imx8qxp. - · Boot the device to U-Boot fastboot mode, and then execute these scripts.
+SoC name can be imx8qm or imx8qxp. - Boot the device to U-Boot fastboot mode, and then execute these scripts.
 The device should be unlocked first.